Olubusolami-R/Olubusolami-R/README.md

 - ⚡ Fun fact: ...
 -->

 I am an aspiring software engineer looking for internships or early career roles in software engineering.
+I enjoy critical thinking and working on complex projects - I'm open to collaborations!
+Here's some more information about me:
 - My Current Stack: Python (Flask), HTML, CSS and JavaScript.
 - 🌱 I’m currently learning Go and the MEAN Stack.
 - ⭐️ I also have some experience training machine learning models.